Tahfimul/Ziste/README.md

 ```
 git clone
 ```
-followed by the link you coppied, then press enter.
+followed by the link you copied, then press enter.

 Once the repository has successfully cloned, enter
 ```